Chapter 7:

 Brown Sugar Cinderella

-Yes, I hated this color.
-Because this color was too easily tainted by the slightest stain, ultimately ruining its entire harmony.
-It no longer appeared clean, no longer deserved to be called by its synonym.
+Yes, I hated it.
+Too easily tainted by the smallest stain, ruining its entire harmony.
+No longer pure, no longer worthy of its name.

 This phenomenon is actually quite complex to explain.
 Because as a human, you're only given one chance to truly experience it—once in your lifetime, and that's precisely at life's end.